Preston-Landers/concurrent-log-handler/README.md

     python setup.py install

+### Developer setup

+If you plan to modify the code, you should follow this procedure:

+- Clone the repository
+- Create a virtual environment (`venv`) and activate it.
+- Install the package in editable mode with the [dev] option:

+    pip install -e .[dev]

+- Run the tests:

+    tox

+  Or manually run a single pass of the stress test with specific options:

+    python tests/stresstest.py --help
+    python tests/stresstest.py --gzip --num-processes 12 --log-calls=5000

-To build a Python "wheel" for distribution, use the following:
+- To build a Python "wheel" for distribution, use the following:

+    pip install twine
     python setup.py clean --all bdist_wheel
     # Copy the .whl file from under the "dist" folder
+    # or upload with twine:
+    twine upload dist/concurrent-log-handler-0.9.21.tar.gz
+    twine upload dist/concurrent_log_handler-0.9.21-py2.py3-none-any.whl

 ### Important Requirements